FOR CURRENT & FUTURE MEMBERS

 - What does it mean to "sponsor" an application?
 Every organization seeking a grant must first find a member (see the "Our Members" page for a current list of members) who is passionate about their cause and encourage that member to sponsor their application.
 Without a member's sponsorship (which is essentially an endorsement), no organization can submit an application.
 In that sense, members serve a "gate-keeping" role and open the door to the application process.
 But each member can sponsor only one application per year, so the number of applications The Associates' Committee receives in any given year will be no larger than the number of members.

 - How do members vote?
-Every year, each member gets 1 vote for their annual contribution, 1 vote for every additional member that they refer, and 10 votes if they convince their firm to become a "Matching Firm" (meaning that the firm matches the sum of all of its associates' contributions).
+Every year, each member gets 1 vote for their annual contribution and 1 vote for every additional member that they refer.
 Once the application period closes, The Associates' Committee's Board of Directors will review all applications and select 15 finalists.
 Members will then vote to determine which non-profits among the finalists receive grants.
 Members can allocate their votes however they please.

 - Do members interact during the voting period?
 Yes!
 It is our hope that the voting period will be interactive and democratic.
 If you believe in the work that your sponsored non-profit is doing, tell other members why they should vote for that organization!
 If your sponsored non-profit didn't make it to the final round, ask other members who they sponsored and why.
 Horse trading is encouraged!